 There are two likely causes for the problem:

 - There’s a leak in the heating system that’s caused pressure to drop

 Depending on your boiler and the exact problem, it’s likely you’ll see fault codes such as the F73, F74, and 08.

 First, check the pressure gauge on your boiler.
 Boilers work at around 1.5 bar.
 Below 0.6 bar of pressure and above 3 bar, they tend to lock out.

 Assuming there is no leak (maybe you’ve just moved into the property and are not sure), the issue can be solved by topping up the pressure using the external filling loop.

 But, if pressure continues to drop, the leak needs to be found and fixed.
 We’ve created a guide on boiler leaks here.

 Boilers are full of sensors to ensure the unit works efficiently and safely.
 If the pressure gauge is faulty, it could be sending incorrect signals to the boiler’s PCB (circuit board).

+Call a boiler engineer or your boiler cover helpline.
 Using a multi-meter, a boiler engineer will be able to test the pressure sensor, as well as the connections that are coming to and from it.

 #2 – Hot Water & Heating Doesn’t Work